 An annual report which presents information on those on care orders and other children provided with accommodation by their local authority.

-- 5,769 children were looked after on 31 March 2013, a slight increase of 48 (0.8 per cent) over the previous year and a rate of 91 per 10,000 population aged under 18.
-The number of looked after children has increased by 23 per cent over the last five years.
+- 5,756 children were looked after on 31 March 2014, a decrease of 8 (0.1 per cent) over the previous year and a rate of 91 per 10,000 population aged under 18.
+The number of looked after children has increased by 23 per cent over the last five years, but has remained relatively stable over the last three years.

 Tel: 029 2082 3625